amaliebholm/TMM4275-Assignment2/README.md

 ![ULM:PNG](url)

-The main changes form assignment 1 is ....
 In assignment 1 Olingvo and Apache Jena Fuseki was used to communicate with the server containing the parameters, set by both the customer and the product engineer.
-This was not used in assignment 2, new the product engineer set a DFA template which was written to by the DFA server.
+In assignment 2 the product engineer set a DFA template which was written to by the DFA server, as well as cheching if they are within the room, and not needing a Manufacture Checker Server or a Fuseki Server.

 ### Development Tools

 This code was made using python in Visual Studio Code.
 Knowledge Fusion and Journal was used in NX to make models of the rail.

-The main changes form assignment 1 is ....
-In assignment 1 Olingvo and Apache Jena Fuseki was used to communicate with the server containing the parameters, as stated above, this was not used in assignment 2.
-It is the room itself that sets the constraints for heights and variables within the room, therefor the DFA server do both tasks, of taking the input, and checking whether it is within the room size.
+In assignment 1 Olingvo and Apache Jena Fuseki was used to communicate with the server containing the parameters, as stated above, this was not used in assignment 2, since the constraints the variables has to be within is both set by the DFA server, in the same place where they are fetched from the customer.

 ### Code Description